robbobfrh84/feHelper/README.md

 # feHelper
-A collection of useful built in and custom Front-end functions, examples and demos.
+A collection of useful built-in and custom Front-end functions, examples and demos.